FinweLtd/doc-livesync-all/docs/faq/faq.md

 - iOS: We have a closed beta channel in Apple TestFlight.
 If you wish to participate, please use the contact form in the [support page](../support/support.md) for requesting an invite.

-- GearVR/OculusGo: We have a closed beta channel in Oculus Store.
+- GearVR/Oculus Go: We have a closed beta channel in Oculus Store.
 If you wish to participate, please use the contact form in the [support page](../support/support.md) for requesting an invite.
  **Notice: We need your Oculus username/email for sending the invite.**